- Research at Western

 Employment on Research Projects

 This advice is provided for researchers who wish to employ someone casually.
-Detailed information on casual employment is available from the Office of People and Culture (opens in a new window)
+Detailed information on casual employment is available from the Office of Human Resources (opens in a new window)

 The choice of an appropriate HEW level is a matter of marrying together qualifications and appropriate kinds of tasks: